14 Combined Loads

 In Section 14.4, we will further expand the above cases to situations in which all combinations of loading are possible and the general stress state is determined.

-Note that the determination of the internal reactions for the general problems presented in this chapter will require the use of 3D equilibrium equations, particularly for determining bending moments and torsion.
-You may find it helpful to review Section 1.3 to understand these calculations.
+Note that the determination of internal reactions for the general problems presented in this chapter will require the use of 3D equilibrium equations, particularly for determining bending moments and torsion.
+You may find it helpful to review Section 1.4 to understand these calculations.

 14.1 Coordinate Axes and Directions